Brendon-K/Image-Resizer/README.md

 | 13      | 230, 221, 214 | 230, 206, 106 | 229, 188, 0   | 230, 170, 74  | 230, 145, 0   | 230, 157, 138 | 230, 119, 91  | 215, 87, 52   | 186, 53, 12   | 141, 37, 0    | 171, 95, 37   | 156, 72, 12   | 110, 46, 0    | 77, 34, 0     | 45, 13, 0     |
 | 14      | 230, 230, 230 | 215, 215, 215 | 200, 200, 200 | 186, 186, 186 | 171, 171, 171 | 156, 156, 156 | 141, 141, 141 | 126, 126, 126 | 110, 110, 110 | 95, 95, 95    | 77, 77, 77    | 61, 61, 61    | 46, 46, 46    | 28, 28, 28    | 0, 0, 0       |

-<sup>\* Colors were found by taking a screenshot and using a color picker in the middle of the colors, so they may be very slightly off due to jpg compression or whatever</sup>